mubaris/website/_posts/2017-11-04-movie-sentiment-analysis.md

 ## The Method

-We can divide the method in to x steps.
+We can divide the method in to 4 steps.

 * Divide total running time to constant time intervals
 * Collect and combine all the text in each time interval